Solvang, CA, Road Trip

 A road trip through Central California's towns of Santa Barbara, Solvang, Lompoc and Ojai

-On our way up the coast we stopped by the Santa Barbara marina for a water-side lunch and also enjoyed the Santa Barbara Maritime Museum where we learned about the city's long and storied history with the ocean.
+On our way up the coast from Los Angeles we stopped by the Santa Barbara marina for a water-side lunch and also enjoyed the Santa Barbara Maritime Museum where we learned about the city's long and storied history with the ocean.
 From fishing to whaling to deep sea diving, we really grew to appreciate to huge role the sea plays in the lives of local people.

 The next morning we drove to Lompoc, California, for my skydiving experience with Santa Barbara Skydiving!
 A bucket list item for sure!
 The worst part is the anticipation as the airplane ascends.
 Once you jump, the 120 mile per hour wind kicks in.
 You really don't begin to appreciate the stunning high altitude views until your parachute opens.
 I am glad I did it...but personally I don't feel the need to do it again. lol

 After we returned to Solvang we perused the Santa Ines Mission, and enjoyed the historical Danish Elverhoj Museum as well!
 We really felt like we had a taste of Danish life in the museum, with displays of traditional dress, smoke pipes, wooden clog shoes, spinning wheels, and a display of those delicious aebleskiver pastry desserts!
 The diorama of old Solvang in the rear cottage shows just how much the town has grown since it's inception.
 We enjoyed learning more about the Viking culture and language as well.